Taye Biddle: Pittsburgh Power

 On February 27, 2012, Biddle signed with the Power.
 He was released by the Power on March 1, 2012.

 Personal life

-Biddle was shot two times, once in the leg and the other in his hand in his hometown of Decatur, Alabama on January 18, 2009 while in his vehicle outside of his mothers apartment building.
+Biddle was shot two times, once in the leg and the other in his hand in his hometown of Decatur, Alabama on January 18, 2009, while in his vehicle outside of his mothers apartment building.
 His injuries were non-life-threatening.

+Biddle is also currently in a Florida prison for kidnapping.